The Purpose of This Case Study

 Styles and Elements Research

-This is one of the principles taught in BASB — Just-in-Time Project Management, where you build a habit of ‘collecting information’ relevant to an interest, goal or potential project you have in mind.
-So when you’re ready to start bringing that project to life, you already have a bunch of relevant notes to work from at your finger tips.
+One of the concepts taught in BASB is “Just in Time Project Management“, where you build a habit of collecting information relevant to the interests, goals or potential projects you have in mind.
+So when you’re ready to bring that project to life, you already have a bunch of relevant notes to work with at your finger tips.

-Seeing Tiago explain this principle confirmed for me why I was able to execute quickly on this website project because I already practice the habit of capturing notes and I already have the organisation structure in my ‘digital workspace’ that allowed me to retrieve my notes quickly and easily to help me work efficiently.
+Understanding this principle validated why I was able to execute my website project with speed because I’ve already developed the habit of capturing relevant notes.
+I also had enough organisation in my digital workspace that allowed me to retrieve my notes and files quickly and easily to help me work efficiently.

 Thinking and Planning

-Questions I asked myself as I planned out my website project:
+Questions I asked myself as I planned out my project:

 - Do I need this page right now?
 Or is this a ‘nice to have’?

-This question is key because my natural instinct is to want to ‘do it all’.
+This question is key because my natural instinct is to want to do it all.
 I have an all-or-nothing personality complex, so I needed to create constraints for myself in order to get crystal clear about what is enough to launch the website and complete the project.

 - Why do I want to build this page?

-I wanted to justify my reasons for a certain page to exist.
+I needed to justify my reasons for a certain page to exist.

-This helped me prioritise and decide on what to build first.
-It also helped me think about the kind of content I wanted to write and share.
+This helped me prioritise and decide what to create first.
+It also helped me think about how I wanted to write the content.